 The pathway allows commissioners to think about their existing diabetes service and compare it with an optimal diabetes service.
 It provides guidance for commissioners about the scale of improvements that could be delivered through optimization of local pathways.

-Local health economies, supported by their NHS RightCare Delivery Partner, can use this product to structure their local improvement discussions, particularly during the ‘What to Change’ phase of their RightCare work.
+Local health economies can use this product to structure their local improvement discussions, particularly during the ‘What to Change’ phase of their RightCare work.

 Appendix 1: Examples of good practice